navjotsagoo/python-app-on-pcf-air-gapped-environments/README.md

 }
 ```

 Upload your python application droplet to the disconnected environment.
 When uploading the droplet, use the `application_id` guid and `web token` from the steps above.
-Make sure to either provide the absolute path in the `-F` argument for your droplet or change to directory so `python-app-droplet.tgz` artifact is in your local directory.
+Either provide an absolute path for the the droplet in the `-F` argument or change to directory so `python-app-droplet.tgz` artifact is in your present directory from where you issue the curl command.
 ```bash
 curl "https://api.disconnected-environments.cf.io/v2/apps/56e4a698-e1ee-4fdc-a2f5-9ad76a17299a/droplet/upload" \
         -F droplet=@"python-app-droplet.tgz" \